Please see below answers to some of our most frequently asked questions.

 Located in the open-air surrounds of the Senate Rose Gardens, Lights!
 Canberra!
 Action! is a short film festival that shines the spotlight on local filmmaking talent.
 See up-and-coming local film makers share their perspective and interpretation of this year’s theme – Looking back, looking forward.

-Filmmakers are given 10 days to film and must feature 10 specific items from around Canberra on Friday March 7.
+Filmmakers are given 10 days to film and must feature 10 specific items from around Canberra.

 Bring a chair or picnic blanket, grab some food or delicious brews from the bar, and sit back to watch this year’s top 12 finalists’ films under the stars.